Best Central America Destinations

 Upon arrival, you must be able to show proof of your intention to leave the country (an outbound flight ticket) before the expiration of your visa or entry stamp.
 These typically last for 90 days.

-Broadly speaking, it’s worth packing the following items:
+It’s worth packing the following items:

 If you plan to spend time in San Jose or you want to attend a nice restaurant, bring slightly more refined options.
-Think a polo shirt and pants for men and a simple dress and flats for women.
+Think of a polo shirt and pants for men and a simple dress and flats for women.

-Needless to say, you should always travel with copies of your necessary documents.
+You should always travel with copies of your necessary documents.

 Costa Rica’s currency is the colón, but US dollars are widely accepted, as are credit cards.

-There aren’t many destinations in the world that can compete with the sheer range of spectacular scenery, natural wonders, and wildlife on offer over a single week in Costa Rica.
+There aren’t many destinations in the world that can compete with the sheer range of spectacular scenery, natural wonders, and wildlife on offer over a week in Costa Rica.

 To see the extent of what’s possible, read through the itinerary for our incredible Highlights of Costa Rica Tour.